Why Gratitude Makes Leaders More Effective

 5. Don't forget to acknowledge your unsung heroes.

-Every workplace has a “rockstar.”
-That’s necessarily a bad thing.
-But, you don’t want to always shine the spotlight on them.
-Give a shoutout to the back-up-singers, the backing band and roadies as well.
+Every workplace has a "rockstar."
+That's necessarily a bad thing.
+But, you don't want to always shine the spotlight on them.
+Give acknowledgment to the back-up-singers, the backing band and roadies as well.
 Recognize your support columns, not just your angel-corbels at the top.